 USA also has created new avenues for student success through the launch of an Honors College and the Global USA division, which acts as a clearinghouse for all aspects of international education.

 At USA Health, facility enhancements include renovations and expansions at USA Children’s & Women’s Hospital and the Trauma Center at USA Medical Center, along with construction of the Strada Patient Care Center and USA Mitchell Cancer Institute’s Kilborn Clinic in nearby Fairhope.
 With a history of offering specialty health care not available elsewhere in the region, the University, during Dr. Waldrop’s tenure, also has grown its primary care network to bring academic medicine to more patients.

-An accomplished researcher, teacher and administrator in higher education for more than 30 years, Waldrop came to USA after serving four years as provost and executive vice president at the University of Central Florida, with previous stints as vice chancellor for research and economic development at the University of North Carolina and vice chancellor for research at the University of Illinois.
-Waldrop has a bachelor’s degree in political science, a master’s in physical education and a Ph.D. in physiology, all from the University of North Carolina.
+An accomplished researcher, teacher and administrator in higher education for more than 30 years, Dr. Waldrop came to USA after serving four years as provost and executive vice president at the University of Central Florida, with previous stints as vice chancellor for research and economic development at the University of North Carolina and vice chancellor for research at the University of Illinois.

+Dr. Waldrop has a bachelor’s degree in political science, a master’s in physical education and a Ph.D. in physiology, all from the University of North Carolina.
 Dr. Waldrop also attained athletic success at North Carolina, winning two NCAA championships as a mile runner on the track and field team and, in 1974, setting a world record for the indoor mile.